apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 better.

 In the next post, we'll start work on the tokenizer itself, now that the grammar and exceptions components are complete.
+Feel free to look at the peak and look at the completed [source code](https://github.com/apocop/NLP-Notebook-Examples/tree/master/2019-12-23-lets-build-a-tokenizer).